zam3858/MonoDB/README.md

 # MonoDB
-MonoDB is flate-file key-value data structure store, used as a simple database, cache and message broker.
+MonoDB is flat-file key-value data structure store, used as a simple database, cache and message broker.

 ## Features